Monday, October 25, 2010

 After two days, Bryan dropped me off in the Palm Springs bus station.
 I slept the whole ride into LA.
 I hoped that my odyssey would end when I retrieved my back pack.
 Instead I wound up arguing with Norman Gildersleeve until he gave me a small stipend for my four nights in motels, (I did good considering I didn't have receipts).
 I also got him to extend my bus pass, eight days.

-I watched the actors complete their scene.
-After, I went for more tacos.
+I watched the actors complete their scene and went for more tacos.

 IRONICALLY, I'VE BEEN TO LOS ANGELES SIX TIMES AND I'VE NEVER LAID EYES ON THE ICONIC HOLLYWOOD SIGN.